 Stanley is our disability accessible hut.
 It has a flat entry and a level approach to the bath house.
 It also offers a bell tent as an additional option.
 Stanley is the only hut on this side of the bath house, so offers excellent privacy.
 Stanley features:

-- Three screened windows that open for cross ventilation
+- Two screened windows that open for cross ventilation

 - A storage loft where you can find extra bedding and place your luggage